tedmiston/notes/books/Founders at Work.md

 ## Introduction

-- This book is about founders' stories in their own words, and the patterns she observed with the goal to inspire future founders
+- This book is about founders' stories in their own words, and the patterns she observed
+- The goal is to inspire future founders
-- Many founders were uncertain about starting a company or sure they were doing something big, just sure that _they wanted to fix something broken_ or making something good
+- Many founders were uncertain about starting a company or sure they were doing something big, just sure that they wanted to *fix something broken* or make something good
 - **Determination** is the most important personality trait because you must be able to persevere when nothing goes according to plan, uncertainty, isolation, rejection, etc.
 - **Innovation** is something people like abstractly but resist concretely because it differs from what they know
 - Web-based email was once dismissed as unpromising